Topics and Subtopics.

 Read More »

-Tracking Legacy Car Brands Fall as EVs Rise.
+Tracking the fall of Legacy Car Brands as EVs Rise.

 We are in a time of disruption by electrification as planes, trains and automobiles, as well as shipping, all move to zero emission power.
 But it is the EV disruption of car industry that will have the biggest impact on consumers, and EVs have become “real” and desirable much sooner than many brands expected or wanted.